nikaalinejad/WebDev_Assignment3/README.md

 https://nikaalinejad.github.io/WebDev_Assignment3/

-Followed guidelines based on the assignment requirements
+The website follows guidelines based on the assignment requirements